Dicklesworthstone/bulk_transcribe_youtube_videos_from_playlist/readme.md

 - The script's main execution starts in the `__main__` block, where it selects the URL to process (single video or playlist) and initiates the `process_video_or_playlist` coroutine.
 - **Concurrent Downloads and Transcription**: `process_video_or_playlist` handles the asynchronous downloading and transcription of videos.
 It creates a semaphore to limit the number of simultaneous downloads based on `max_simultaneous_youtube_downloads`.

-### Asynchronous Programming

-- The script extensively uses `asyncio` for handling asynchronous tasks, particularly for downloading and processing multiple videos concurrently.
-This approach allows for efficient utilization of network and computing resources, particularly beneficial when dealing with multiple videos in a playlist.

 ## Whisper Model Configuration